 The Department of Health (DoH) might change the legislation that currently forces medical aid schemes to pay the full amount for certain treatments regardless of fees charged by service providers.
-This means that medical aid basic benefits are threatened.
+This represents a threat to medical aid basic benefits.

-This particular clause in the legislation has been the subject of two court cases.
-It protects members of medical aid schemes, including diabetics, who can easily use the normal medical aid cover for the medication they need in just six months.
+Significantly, this particular clause in the legislation has been the subject of two court cases.
+And it protects members of medical aid schemes, including diabetics.
+Because these patients can easily use the normal medical aid cover for the medication they need in just six months.

 Medical Aid Basic Benefits Currently Guaranteed